 Sixteen also can be tinged with sadness or depression.
 This can be troubling for you.
 It can also lead to problems both in and out of school.
-If his gloom seems extreme or is ongoing, see a doctor or mental health expert.
+If their gloom seems extreme or is ongoing, see a doctor or mental health expert.

-His broader world demands more complex language skills.
+Their broader world demands more complex language skills.
 These are crucial, not only for school, but in connecting with others.
 For example:

-He knows his language needs to change from school to other settings, and moves between them smoothly.
+They know their language needs to change from school to other settings, and moves between them smoothly.